Many donkeys live until 30 years and beyond. Get up to speed on your ageing donkey's dietary needs and health issues.

 Generally if donkeys are given products to replace or be fed alongside long fibres such as straw and hay they will cope very well.
 However, in some cases they may require other supplementary products.

 Some donkeys may require more calories than those that can be provided by a fibrous diet alone and may need additional feeds.
 There are a number of high energy alfalfa based chop products such as Alfa A, that may be used to supplement part of the fibre ration.
-These products are usually short chopped and are suitable for older donkeys with relatively good teeth (alfalfa can be quite hard to chew).
-Oil-based products are also an ideal way to ‘top up’ the energy content of a diet for donkeys without liver disease.
+Alfalfa products are not suitable for older donkeys with poor liver function; a vet can take blood samples to check liver function.
+Alfalfa can also be quite hard to chew, so be aware that donkeys with poor teeth may be at risk of choking.
+Vegetable oil based products are also an ideal way to ‘top up’ the energy content of a diet for donkeys without liver disease.
 The nutritional value of a feed can be increased by adding small amounts of soya or vegetable oil (up to 100ml per day).
 There are also high oil-based pellet products available that are excellent sources of calories, it is important to choose a cereal grain free product and feed in small quantities according to manufacturer’s instructions.

 Although donkeys are generally good eaters and enjoy most feeds given to them some elderly donkeys may need the addition of some extra ‘goodies’ to tempt them.
 It is important to only offer treats that elderly donkeys can manage.
 To tempt fussy donkeys, carrots, bananas and apples are invaluable; however, donkeys with poor teeth may struggle with them.
 Grated carrots and apples are ideal, however if this is not practical mashed, tinned carrots may be used or small amounts of unsweetened apple sauce may be helpful.